rhubarbdog/kitronik-gamezip64/README.md

 <br/><br/>
 There are 3 example programs <code>game_one.py, pallet.py & music.py</code> They all have a brief instruction in their source code.
 <br/>

+## Games ##

+`game-one.py`

+a demo of using the module `gamezip.py`

+`battle-ships.py`

+a 2 player game for the gamezip and microbit version 2 position your boats using the arrow buttons, rotate them with fire button 1, fix them with fire button one.
+When bombing your opponent the arrow keys move the bomb and fire button 2 drops it